Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Introduction

-The remainder of this paper is organized as follows.
+\paragraph{\textbf{\emph{Overview.}}}The remainder of this paper is organized as follows.
 In Section \ref{sec: literature review}, we provide an overview of relevant literature.
-The content of the paper is then structured around the application to high-tech assembly systems, with theoretical results on Brownian motions appearing as we need them.
-In particular, we introduce the general mathematical model in Section \ref{sec: problem formulation} and subsequently present the optimization problem where we need to decide on capacity and inventory to minimize costs.
+We introduce the general mathematical model in Section \ref{sec: problem formulation} and subsequently present the optimization problem where we need to decide on capacity and inventory to minimize costs.
 We study the assembly system with deterministic demand in Section \ref{sec: basic model - independent}.
 We provide explicit expressions and approximations for optimal inventory and capacity.
 The stochastic demand case, with solutions to the minimization problem and convergence results, is studied in more detail in Section \ref{sec: model - dependent}.
-That section also includes our key result on the extremal behavior of dependent Brownian fork-join queues, given in Theorem~\ref{thm: second order convergence process}.
 A refinement of the approximations from Section \ref{sec: model - dependent} is provided in Section \ref{sec: master formula}, where we combine the lessons learnt in Sections \ref{sec: basic model - independent} and \ref{sec: model - dependent} to obtain better approximations for optimal capacity and inventory.
+In Section \ref{sec: asymmetry}, we briefly touch upon the case of asymmetric systems and demonstrate that even in these settings our result for symmetric systems remain useful.
 We give a summary and conclusions in Section \ref{sec: conclusions} and provide most of the proofs in Appendix \ref{sec: appendix}.